Convergence rates for loop-erased random walk and other Loewner curves: Geometric conditions

-That $\gamma(t), \, t \in [0,T]$ has no nested $(\delta, \eta)$-bottleneck in $D$ is clearly equivalent to having the inequality $\eta_{\tip}(\delta) \le \eta$ for the same curve. \begin{Remark} The definition of nested bottleneck is independent of the particular chosen parameterization of the curve in the sense that any increasing reparameterization would do in the definition.
-The definition is not, however, symmetric with respect to reversibility of the curve. \end{Remark}
+\begin{Remark*} The definition of nested bottleneck is independent of the particular chosen parameterization of the curve in the sense that any increasing reparameterization would do in the definition.
+The definition is not, however, symmetric with respect to reversibility of the curve. \end{Remark*}

 The term ``structure modulus'' is borrowed from Warschawski \cite{W} who used it in the following sense: the ``structure modulus of the boundary of $D$'' is defined by the function